wesbos/Gatsby-Workshop/notes/03 - styles.md

 1. The Layout

 Feel free to steal the finished styles from my site.
+I've provided you with an example in each way.